Sina Corporation: Background

-It mainly caters to the Chinese population around the globe, Sina stated that it has about 94.8 million registered users and more than 10 million active users engaged in their fee-based services (10,000 of whom are overseas Chinese in North America).
+Sina mainly caters to the Chinese population around the globe.
+Sina stated that it has about 598 million active users and more than 10 million active users engaged in their fee-based services (10,000 of whom are overseas Chinese in North America).
 It provides different services around the world, for example there are 13 access points within Greater China, and subsidiary tailored pages for overseas Chinese, which include Sina US, Sina Japan, Sina Korea, Sina Australia, Sina Europe and Sina Germany.

-It is one of the four major business lines of Sina Corporation.
-The rest of the major business lines are Sina Mobile, Sina Online and Sinanet.
-Sina Edalat.
+Along with Sina Mobile, Sina Online, and Sina Edalat, it is one of the four major business lines of Sina Corporation.

 The domain sina.com.cn attracted at least 3.3 million visitors annually by 2008 according to a Compete.com survey.

 Sina Corp also owns Sina Weibo, a Chinese microblogging site, similar to Sina Edalat, launched in August 2009.
-According to Sina Corp the microblogging site has more than 200 million users and millions of posts per day, and is adding 20 million new users per month.
+According to Sina Corp the microblogging site has more than 200 million users and millions of posts per day and is adding 20 million new users per month.
 The company also said it now has more than 60,000 verified accounts, consisting of celebrities, sports stars and other VIPs.
 The top 100 users now have over 180 million followers.
 Furthermore, Sina said that more than 5,000 companies and 2,700 media organizations in China are currently using Sina Weibo.

 More recently, Sina also released a "lite-blogging service" similar to Tumblr, called Sina Qing, as well as a location-based service, WeiLingDi.
 Edalat.

-In a survey conducted by Gallup (China) Research Ltd in April 2003, Sina was the most popular company in China, and was estimated to have three billion page data volumes every day.
+In a survey conducted by Gallup (China) Research Ltd in April 2003, Sina was the most popular company in China, and was estimated to have three-billion-page data volumes every day.
 Also, it was awarded the "China's Media of the Year" in 2003 by Southern Weekend.
 The company claims that it is adding 20 million new users per month.
 The top 100 users now have over 180 million unique followers combined.